Sodium Valproate

 Sodium Valproate is used to treat epilepsy/seizures/fits.
 Additionally, it is also used to treat bipolar disorder and prevent symptoms of migraine (like a headache).

 Sodium Valproate decreases the excessive and abnormal nerve activity in the brain.
-It balances the brain's chemical messenger and prevents overactivity of the brain, thereby controlling seizures episodes.
+It balances the brain's chemical messenger and prevents overactivity of the brain, thereby controlling seizure episodes.

 Sodium Valproate helps to treat manic episodes associated with bipolar disorder by increasing the amount of a chemical substance called GABA; this helps in blocking the nerve transmission across the brain and provides a calming effect.

-Sodium Valproate limits the transmission of nerve pain, thereby prevents migraine headache.
-Migraine is a neurological condition which is characterized by intense headaches.
+Sodium Valproate limits the transmission of nerve pain, thereby preventing migraine headaches.
+Migraines are a neurological condition characterised by intense headaches.

 Birth-control pills like oestrogen-containing products may affect the way Sodium Valproate works.
 It is better to consult the doctor if you are using birth control pills to avoid pregnancy.